karrick/goticker/README.md

 metricTicker.Stop()
 ```

-### Some things need to happen on intervals rounded to nearest duration:
+### When things need to happen on intervals rounded to nearest duration:

 ```Go
 // Rotate logs every midnight...